-Data Source (Select one): Other If 'Other' is selected, specif MMIS ý: Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies).
-State Medicaid Agency Weekly ✓ 100% Review Operating Agency Monthly Less than 100% Review ☐ Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: ✓ Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+If 'Other' is selected, specify: MMIS

+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach(check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Frequency of data aggregation and analysis(check each that applies):

 Continuously and Ongoing

-Other

-Specify:
+Other Specify:

-~

-×
+-

 ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+If applicable, in the textbox below provide any necessary additional information on the strategies employ State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

 i.
-Describe the State's method for addressing individual problems as they are discovered.
+Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.
+In addition, provide information on the methods used by the state to document these items.